 This section provides you with the process for undertaking a building based lighting upgrade under the program.
-Pre-calculate Become Get your product Gather baseline accredited approved VEECs information Decommission Assignment of Gather upgrade Undertake the removed lighting rights information upgrade equipment Commission Collect Create VEECs assesses and documentation registers VEECs

-Figure 3: Process for undertaking building based lighting upgrade
+Figure 3: Process for undertaking building based lighting upgrades

 6.1.
 Become accredited

 You must be accredited to create VEECs, Visit www.esc.vic.gov.au/become-veu-accredited for information on how to become accredited.